 Sexual violence will not be excused or tolerated.
 Existing criminal, civil and disciplinary actions will be enforced.
 Montclair State University has adopted measures to educate the campus community and protocols to assist victims.
 Special emphasis is placed on the needs, rights and privacy of the victim and due process for offenders.
 The University adheres to federal, state and local requirements for interventions, crime reporting and privacy provisions related to sexual assault.

 Sexual Assault Response Team

 It is our hope that no one within our campus community will become a victim of sexual assault.
 However, if it occurs, the University has created a Sexual Assault Response Team (Montclair State University SART) to meet all victim needs.
-Montclair State University SART is modeled after New Jersey State Standards for Survivors of Sexual Assault and provides on-campus services identical to official SART sites in the state.
+Montclair State University SART is modeled after New Jersey State Standards for Survivors of Sexual Assault and provides on-campus services similar to official SART sites in the state.
 The team is trained to provide victim-centered, compassionate, comprehensive services directly on campus 24 hours a day, 7 days a week throughout the year.